heiner/heiner.github.com/_drafts/random-samples.md

-permutations, which is vastly fewer than the full number of permutations of the set of `uint64`s, which is $$(2^{64})!$$, a number that has about $$3.47 \times 10^{20}$$ digits.[^digits] By contrast, the number of atoms in the universe has about 80 digits!
+permutations, which is vastly fewer than the full number of permutations of the set of `uint64`s, which is $$(2^{64})!$$, a number that has about $$3.47 \times 10^{20}$$ digits.[^digits] By contrast, the number of atoms in the observable universe has about 80 digits!
 Combinatorics creates large numbers very fast.
 The actual fraction of permutations reachable by this scheme is very close to $$0\%$$.

 [^digits]: How do I know that number?
 It turns out the Log-gamma
     function $$\ln\circ\,\Gamma$$ is a well understood object with a